-Here’s your guide for a great stay in Switzerland’s largest city, Zurich, filled with great places to eat, drink, and stay.
+Here’s your guide to Switzerland’s largest city, Zurich, which is filled with great places to eat, drink, stay, and play!

 Zurich, the largest city in Switzerland with a population of around 400,000 people, is a cosmopolitan showplace for culture, art, food, and architecture.
 The natural beauty of this city is immediately apparent when walking near Lake Zurich or along the Limmat River.
 Swiss German is the official language here, but in almost every shop, restaurant, bar, and hotel, English is spoken.
 Join us as we explore one of our favorite places in the world and experience what makes Zurich one of the best destinations for travelers to Europe.

 On a recent visit, I arrived by train from Paris and disembarked in the beautiful Zurich Hauptbahnhof.
 Right outside the train station is the pedestrian-friendly Old Town, my favorite area in Zurich, which spans both sides of the Limmat River.
 The original City Hall of Zurich, Rathaus, from the 1300s, was reconstructed in the 1700s, incorporating Baroque and Renaissance architecture.
 Before exploring the city, enjoy some people watching and a coffee, pastry, or cocktail at Café Rathaus.